Jacob Josefson: Buffalo Sabres

 After seven seasons within the Devils organization, Josefson left as a free agent and signed a one-year, $700,000 contract with the Buffalo Sabres on 1 July 2017.
 In the 2017–18 season, Josefson was limited to just 39 games through various injuries to contribute with just 2 goals and 4 points for the bottom placed Sabres.

 Return to Djurgården

 Having played 8 successive seasons in the NHL amassing 315 games, Josefson as an impending free agent from the Sabres opted to return to his original club in Sweden, Djurgårdens IF, agreeing to a multi-year contract through 2022 on 27 April 2018.
 While struggling for the puck against Frölunda player Joel Lundqvist on 15 November, Josefson was cut by Lundqvist's skate which tore his urethra.
 Josefson missed 8 games due to his injury and he returned to play in a home game on 26 December against HV71.
 Josefson ended the 2018–19 season regular season with 12 goals and 35 points.
+He played in 15 of 19 playoff games, with Djurgården facing Frölunda in the finals and ultimately lost in six games.
 He was awarded the Guldhjälmen as the most valuable player as decided by the players in the league.

+Josefson suffered a foot injury early October 2019 kept him out of play for three months in the 2019–20 SHL season and only played 30 of the 52 regular season games, scoring 5 goals and 16 points.

+After several concussions, the last one occurring during a game against Rögle BK on 20 January 2021, Josefson was forced into rehabilitation in the spring of 2021.
+Having successfully gone through the rehabilitation Josefson recovered in time for the pre-season in the summer of 2021.
+During a pre-season game against Linköping HC the symptoms returned.
+A prolonged absence from ice hockey was announced and Josefson ultimately missed the entirety of the 2021–22 SHL season.
+At the end of the season, he announced his retirement from professional ice hockey.
+Four years after his last game, Josefson returned to professional hockey on 22 August 2025 in a pre-season game against Almtuna IS.
+He scored his first SHL goal since his comeback on 27 September against Timrå IK, which also was his first SHL goal since 16 January 2021.